 Eggs are rich in protein and the hair needs proteins for its growth.
 While the egg yolk does not have as much protein as the egg white, it has a considerable amount of vitamin D, which is also essential for hair health.
 Egg yolk also contains some sulfur.

-- Break an egg and separate the yolk from its white.
-Make sure to use only the yolk of the egg.
+- Break an egg and separate the yolk from its

 - Beat the yolk until you get a creamy consistency.